gattigaga/gattigaga/README.md

 ### Hi, I'm Aga :v:

 I am Frontend Developer that focused on JavaScript and React.
 Often use [Typescript](https://www.typescriptlang.org/) as typing layer in JavaScript.
 I love to improve my frontend web development skills.
+I prefer to working remotely from home.

 - :dart: I focused on Javascript and React technology stack.
 - :book: I'm currently learning about [React Query](https://react-query.tanstack.com/) as data-fetching solution for React app.